theupdateframework/python-tuf/tuf/client/README.md

 updater = tuf.client.updater.Updater('updater', repository_mirrors)

 # The client next calls the refresh() method to ensure it has the latest
-# copies of the metadata files.
+# copies of the top-level metadata files (i.e., Root, Targets, Release,
+# Timestamp).
 updater.refresh()

-# The target file information for all the repository targets is determined.
+# The target file information of all the repository targets is determined.
+# Since all_targets() downloads the target files of every role, all role
+# metadata is updated.
 targets = updater.all_targets()

 # Among these targets, determine the ones that have changed since the client's